andyshep/JTObjectMapping/README.md

     @end

-If you need to convert an NSObject back into an NSDictionary then use **[NSDictionary dictionaryWithPropertiesOfObject:object usingMappings:mappings]**.
+If you need to convert an NSObject back into an NSDictionary then use **[NSDictionary dictionaryWithPropertiesOfObject:object mapping:mapping]**.

     ...
     JTTestUser *user = <Instaniated user object>;
     NSDictionary *mappings = <A dictionary for key/value pairs to use when mapping object properties>;

     //
-    // Use +[NSDictionary dictionaryWithPropertiesOfObject:mappings:] to convert
+    // Use +[NSDictionary dictionaryWithPropertiesOfObject:mapping:] to convert
     // from an NSObject back into an NSDictionary
     //
-    NSDictionary *dictionary = [NSDictionary dictionaryWithPropertiesOfObject:user usingMappings:mappings];
+    NSDictionary *dictionary = [NSDictionary dictionaryWithPropertiesOfObject:user mapping:mapping];
     ...

 You can reuse the mapping original mapping dictionary for converting from JSON to an NSObject or define new mappings.